 - Serve it as an appetizer before shish kofta or lahmacun.

-- To serve it as a main, start off with a Turkish salad like piyaz, and enjoy the soup with some fluffy warm pita bread.
+- To serve it as a main, start off with a Turkish salad like piyaz, and enjoy the soup with some fluffy warm pita bread or simit for a full Turkish feast!

 How to store and reheat leftover soup